edHelper.com

 4 Earth's convection currents can be thousands of kilometers across.
 But they move very slowly.
 They flow at rates of a few centimeters per year.
 Scientists believe this movement of mantle material carries the plates of the lithosphere with it.
 It causes the plates to move.

-5 The rising material in this convection current spreads out.
+5 The rising material in the convection current spreads out.
 It pushes the plates upward and outward.
 These are divergent boundaries.
 The material moving downward in the current pulls the plates down with it.
 These are convergent boundaries.

 Paragraphs 6 to 13: